UW Genome Sciences

 MyUW

-Because these courses are required for a large number of students, they fill up quickly.
+Because this course is required for a large number of students, it fills up quickly.
 If the course fills up before you are able to enroll, you are welcome to attend the first day of the course and check in with the instructors at that point.
 Some space will open up as students drop during the first week.
 Priority will be given to graduating seniors.
 You are welcome to contact the course instructors ahead of time with questions, but add codes can't be given out until after that first week of class.

 Students sometimes need to switch quiz sections.
 You would do well to wait until the course begins and then have the instructor help with this.
 Registration is closed off the day the quarter begins, so if you drop a section on your own thereafter you won't be able to register for another on your own.